lmangani/crow-metrics/README.md

 ## Example

-Here's a quick example of a web service that counts requests and response times, and publishes them in a format [InfluxDB](http://influxdb.com/) can poll:
+Here's a quick example of a web service that counts requests and response times, and publishes them to an [InfluxDB](http://influxdb.com/) server:

 ```javascript
 const crow = require("crow-metrics");